OWASP/owasp-mastg/docs/MASTG/techniques/android/MASTG-TECH-0044.md

 1136 0x00065270 0x00065270  14  15 () ascii Hello from C++
 ```

 Alternatively you can use Fridump.
 This time, we will input a string and see if we can find it in the memory dump.
-For this, open the [MASTG Hacking Playground](0x08b-Reference-Apps.md#mastg-hacking-playground) app, navigate to "OMTG_DATAST_002_LOGGING" and enter "owasp-mstg" to the password field.
+For this, open the #MASTG-APP-0011 app, navigate to "OMTG_DATAST_002_LOGGING" and enter "owasp-mstg" to the password field.
 Next, run Fridump:

 ```bash
 python3 fridump.py -U sg.vp.owasp_mobile.omtg_android -s